 When your baby gets a cold or stomachache, you can't turn to your own medicine chest to treat it.
 Adult medicines are very dangerous for babies.
 Stock a separate supply of infant-friendly medicines and other necessities in the nursery bathroom.
 Your supplies should include:

-- Rectal thermometer: If your newborn feels warm, you'll need to take his or her temperature, and the best way to do it in babies under 3 months is with a rectal thermometer.
+- Rectal thermometer: If your newborn feels warm, you'll need to take their temperature, and the best way to do it in babies under 3 months is with a rectal thermometer.

 - Bulb syringe: Babies can't blow their own noses, so you'll need to do it for them.
 Always keep a bulb syringe on hand to suction out excess mucus.